Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is two sentences, front-loaded with the main purpose, and every word adds value.
-No unnecessary information.
+The description is two sentences, well-structured, front-loaded with what it returns, and no wasted words.
+Every sentence adds value.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.